Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings

 \subsection{Updatability}

 The replication package \cite{replication_package} accompanying this work includes the complete pipeline described in Section \ref{sec:methodology}, enabling full replicability of our results.
-By following the documented steps, users can reproduce the same classification of PTMs available up to March 24, 2025, while also retrieving and classifying PTMs added since that date.
+By following the documented steps, users can reproduce the same cataloguing of PTMs available up to March 24, 2025, while also retrieving and classifying PTMs added since that date.
 This supports replicability and allows others to validate or extend our work.

-However, given the growing number of PTMs in HF \cite{ait2025suitability, 10.1145/3643991.3644898}, it is not necessary to rerun the full pipeline unless modifications are required (e.g., updating the taxonomy of SE tasks or validating the classification strategy).
-To keep the dataset up to date, users can retrieve only the new PTMs added since our cutoff date and apply the pipeline exclusively to those.
-The resulting classified PTMs can then be merged with our dataset, allowing efficient updatability.
+Given the exponential growth of PTMs in HF \cite{ait2025suitability,10.1145/3643991.3644898}, re-executing the full pipeline for the entire repository is computationally inefficient and arguably unnecessary unless the taxonomy itself requires modification (e.g., updating the taxonomy of SE tasks or validating the classification strategy).
+To maintain an up-to-date dataset, our framework supports incremental updates: users can retrieve only the PTMs created after the cutoff date, catalogue them, and merge the results with our baseline dataset.
+This ensures efficient maintainability without redundant processing.